 Sec.
-8.6.
-Cooperation with Tribal Gaming Agency.
+8.5.
+Cooperation Between State Gaming Agency and Tribal Gaming Agency.

-The State Gaming Agency shall meet periodically with the Tribal Gaming Agency and cooperate in all matters relating to the enforcement of the provisions of this Compact and its Appendices.
+The State Gaming Agency shall meet periodically with the Tribal Gaming Agency and both shall cooperate in all matters relating to the enforcement of the provisions of this Compact and its Appendices.

 Sec.
-8.7.
+8.6.
 Compact Compliance Review.

-The State Gaming Agency is authorized to conduct an annual comprehensive Compact compliance review of the Gaming Operation, Gaming Facility, and Gaming Activities to ensure compliance with all provisions of this Compact, any applicable appendices hereto, and with all laws, ordinances, codes, rules, regulations, policies, internal controls, standards, and procedures that are required to be adopted, implemented, or complied with pursuant to this Compact.
-Upon the discovery of an irregularity that the State Gaming Agency reasonably determines may be a threat to gaming integrity or public safety, and after consultation with the Tribal Gaming Agency, the State Gaming Agency may conduct additional periodic reviews of any part of the Gaming Operation, Gaming Facility, and Gaming Activities and other activities subject to this Compact in order to ensure compliance with all provisions of this Compact and its appendices.
+The State Gaming Agency is authorized to conduct an annual Compact compliance review (also known as a "site visit") to ensure compliance with all provisions of this Compact and any appendices hereto.
+Upon the discovery of an irregularity that the State Gaming Agency reasonably determines may be a threat to gaming integrity or public safety, and after consultation with the Tribal Gaming Agency, the State Gaming Agency may conduct additional periodic reviews in order to ensure compliance with all provisions of this Compact and its appendices.
 Nothing in this section shall be construed to supersede any other audits, inspections, investigations, and monitoring authorized by this Compact.